How to Write a Nonprofit Press Release | Step-by-Step Guide

 • Paragraph 3: presents details – who’s involved, how it came about, etc.

-• Paragraph 4: includes a relevant quote to add information, credibility and/or opinion
+• Paragraph 4: includes a relevant quote to add information, credibility, and/or opinion

 • Paragraph 5: shows where people can find more details, get involved, etc.

-By using this method, you minimize the amount of time a journalist has to search for the newsworthy angle in your release – since you’re doing that for them.
+By using this method, you minimize the time a journalist has to search for the newsworthy angle in your release – since you’re doing that for them.
 This way you also show that you know what you are doing and that you value the journalist’s time.

 You want to make it as easy as possible for a journalist or an editor to publish your press release.
 The best way to do that is by minimizing their editing time, and this is what the inverted triangle method does.